org-tigris-jsapar/jsapar/docs/Introduction.md

 empty string if lines are determined only by the length of the line which can be the case for Mainframe computers (COBOL).

-When parsing, if you have specified one of either `"\n"` or `"\r\n"` as line separator, then the parser will consider both of them to be valid line separators, but when composing, only the specified line separator will be used.
+When parsing, if you have specified one of either `"\n"` or `"\r\n"` as line separator, then the parser will consider both of them to be valid line separators but when composing, only the specified line separator will be used.

 ## The Schema xml for CSV